SS Mactan: Hospital Ship

 Although functioning as a hospital ship with Colonel Carroll and Lt.
 Fellmeth organising the Filipino doctors and nurses into shifts the ship was not equipped as a hospital ship.
 Medical supplies had been hurriedly loaded.
 Patients were packed aboard with many on open decks and close to the ship's rails.
 The operating room was the ship's saloon.
 Of more concern, there was still, and never was, official Japanese government or military confirmation that the ship was recognised as a hospital ship and had been granted safe passage.
 Though final clearance had come from the International Red Cross in Geneva there was only official silence after the director of the Japanese Red Cross in Tokyo, Prince Shimadzu, had noted within Red Cross channels that the ship's status would be respected.

-There was a delay as the ship did not have necessary charts and the Coast and Geodetic Survey offices had been destroyed.
+There was a delay as the ship did not have necessary charts and the United States Coast and Geodetic Survey offices had been destroyed.
 A plan was made to have the Army transport Don Esteban's charts transferred as the ship left the breakwater.
 Shortly after midnight and the New Year Mactan got underway, still without Japanese reply of a clearance and safe passage, and in the light of the burning city and gasoline dumps at Pandacan anchored to wait for Don Esteban and the charts.
 Even though the charts delivered were more general than desirable the ship weighed anchor to meet a U.S. naval vessel for guidance through the mine fields defending Manila Bay.
 Mactan was the last American civilian ship to leave.

 In the Sulu Sea the presence of a dangerous reef and passing it at night was cause to turn back and steam slowly to pass the reef in daylight even though that increased contact with Japanese forces already in northeastern Borneo and Davao on Mindanao with still no confirmation of Japanese safe passage.
 The reef and string of islands marking the entrance to the Celebes Sea were passed safely in daylight of 3 January when the news of Manila's occupation by Japanese troops arrived along with the beginnings of a storm.
 The news caused considerable distress as the Filipino medical personnel and wounded aboard had left family there and the storm caused distress on open decks, soaking cots and sending some near the ship's rail.
 One man died in emergency amputation during the storm.

 The next day the ship was entering the Makassar Strait the captain informed the Red Cross representative the ship was dangerously low on both fuel and water so that it was necessary to put into the port of Makassar, one that was not on the route given the Japanese and a deviation possibly giving an excuse to attack.
 Meanwhile, official Japanese radio in Tokyo was reporting MacArthur wounded in the right shoulder and speculating that he was aboard the hospital ship heading to Australia.